AllenSWDB/allenswdb.github.io/databook/glossary.md

     such as {term}`PV+ neuron`s, among others.

 fluorophore
-    Fluorophores are a type of molecule which are excited by absorbing light
+  A type of molecule which absorb light and re-emit it at a longer wavelength in a process called fluorescence.
+As a result, fluorophores fluoresce only while exposed to a light source.

 GABA
   Gamma-aminobutyric acid (GABA) is the main inhibitory neurotransmitter in the